There are a variety of loan programs available to students and families to help fund education costs at Union College.

 Through this program, parents may borrow an annual amount up to the cost of attendance less financial aid.
 Repayment begins within 60 days of the loan's disbursement.

 Federal Perkins Loan

-The Federal Perkins Loan provides loans up to $5,500 per year.
+Effective September 30, 2017, we are no longer authorized to issue Perkins Loans.
+For students who borrowed a Perkins Loan prior to the program ending, the interest rate is fixed at 5%.
 Repayment of the loan begins nine months after the borrower leaves Union or drops below half-time status.

 Union College funds two institutional loan programs to assist with educational expenses.